steamIngenius/Portfolio-Catalog-Duplicator/README.md

 CURRENT FEATURES:
 -----------------

-[x] Present a list of catalogs for a user to select from.
++Present a list of catalogs for a user to select from.

 PLANNED FEATURES:
 -----------------

-[ ] If the process fails for a record, tell us which one!
+-If the process fails for a record, tell us which one!
-[ ] Copy all record metadata
+-Copy all record metadata
-[ ] Copy galleries
+-Copy galleries

 NOTE:
 -----